 Oryx is covered by Biological Abstracts, BIOBASE/Current Awareness in Biological Sciences, Current Contents Agriculture, Biology and Environmental Science, Science Citation Index, SciSearch, Research Alert and Ecology Abstracts.

 Open Access option

-Cambridge Open Option allows authors the option to make their articles freely available to everyone, immediately on publication.
-This service reflects Cambridge’s commitment to further the dissemination of published academic information.
-The programme allows authors to make their article freely available in exchange for a one-off charge paid either by the authors themselves or by their associated funding body.
-Payment of this one-off fee entitles permanent archiving both by Cambridge University Press and by the author; however, it also enables anyone else to view, search and download an article for personal and non-commercial use.
+The Cambridge Open Option allows authors to make their articles freely available to everyone, immediately on publication, in exchange for a one-off charge paid either by the authors themselves or by their associated funding body.
+Payment of this one-off fee entitles permanent archiving both by Cambridge University Press and by the author, and also enables anyone else to view, search and download an article for personal and non-commercial use.
 The only condition for this is that the author and original source are properly acknowledged.